surma/surma.dev/content/things/webgpu.md

 ## Performance

 The previous demo just moves each ball along their velocity vector.
 Not exactly thrilling or computationally complex.
 Before we look at the performance characteristics of our creation, let me drop in some proper physics calculations in the shader.
 I won’t explain them here — the blog post is long enough as it is.
-If you are curious, you can take a look at the source code of the [final demo][demo4], which also contains links to the resources I used.
+If you are curious, you can take a look at the source code of the [final demo][demo4], which also contains links to the resources I used to write the physics-y bits.

 <figure>
   <video width="512" height="512" src="./step4.webm" type="video/webm" style="max-width: 512px" autoplay muted loop controls></video>
   <figcaption>... now with bouncy walls and bouncy balls!</figcaption>
 </figure>

 I don’t want to take any exact measurements of this experiment as I haven’t optimized the physics algorithm nor my usage of WebGPU.
 However, the fact that even this naïve implementation performs really well, on my M1 MacBook Air, is impressive to me.
 I can go to around 2500 balls before we drop below 60fps.
-However, looking at the trace, it’s clear that the jank comes from Canvas2D trying to draw the scene, not from the WebGPU calculations.
+However, looking at the trace, it’s clear that the bottleneck is Canvas2D trying to draw the scene, not the WebGPU calculations.

 <figure>
   <img loading="lazy" width=1024 height=625 src="./performance.avif">